Skein algebras of surfaces: Classification of multi-curves in surfaces

-Let $P$ be a model pair of pants.
-We assume that $P$ is oriented and that it contains a {\em base graph} $Y$ composed of three edges with one endpoint on each of the components of $\p P$ and the other endpoints meeting a trivalent vertex.
+Let $\mathbb P$ be a model pair of pants.
+We assume that $\mathbb P$ is oriented and that it contains a {\em base graph} $Y$ composed of three edges with one endpoint on each of the components of $\p \mathbb P$ and the other endpoints meeting a trivalent vertex.
 (Hence, the notation, $Y$.)
-We identify each $P_{\{i,j,k\}}$ with $P$ through some homeomorphism such that the endpoints $Y\cap P_{\{i,j,k\}}$ coincide with the endpoints of the base intervals of the three surrounding annuli $A_i,A_j,A_k,$ cf. Fig \ref{pants-dec}.
+We identify each $\mathbb P_{\{i,j,k\}}$ with $\mathbb P$ through some homeomorphism such that the endpoints $Y\cap \mathbb P_{\{i,j,k\}}$ coincide with the endpoints of the base intervals of the three surrounding annuli $\mathbb A_i,\mathbb A_j,\mathbb A_k,$ cf. Fig \ref{pants-dec}.

 Our proofs rely on the classification of reduced multi-curves on surfaces based on the above parametrized pants decomposition, due to Dehn-Thurston, \cite{De, F-L-P, P-H}, which was extended to multi-curves containing arcs in \cite{P-P}.
-According to that classification, all reduced multi-curves on $F$ can be positioned in a unique canonical form composed of {\em canonical diagrams} in each annulus and in each pair of pants.
+(That ``parametrization'' is determined by the graph in $F$ composed of the base intervals and Y-graphs defined above.)
+According to that classification, given a parametrized pants decomposition of $F$ (as above), all reduced multi-curves in $F$ can be positioned in a unique canonical form composed of {\em canonical diagrams} in each annulus and in each pair of pants.
 These canonical diagrams are defined as follows.